K. D. Singh (politician): Arrest

 On 13 January 2021, he was arrested by the Enforcement Directorate on money laundering charges.
 The alleged scam is stated to be about Rs 1,900 crore and the agency had attached assets worth Rs 239 crore of Alchemist Infra Realty Ltd in 2019.
 It has been alleged by investigators that the company launched an illegal collective investment scheme, also called a ponzi or chit fund scheme, and mobilised funds of about Rs 1,916 crore from the public in the years preceding 2015.
 The second money laundering case against him and others is based on an FIR filed by the Kolkata Police.
 In this criminal case initiated in 2018, the Kolkata Police had booked Singh, his son Karandeep Singh, Alchemist Township India Limited, Alchemist Holdings Limited and various other group companies and directors for cheating thousands of customers.

 Indian Hockey Federation

-On 29 July 2013, the Indian Hockey Federation (IHF) issued a media release announcing Dr. Singh's elevation from his post of Vice President to that of President.
+On 29 July 2013, the Indian Hockey Federation (IHF) issued a media release announcing Singh's elevation from his post of Vice-President to that of President.